-Bus is the most used form of public transportation in Croatia, the country has a extensive network of long distance, intercity and international buses.
+Bus is the most used form of public transport in Croatia, the country has an extensive network of long distance, intercity and international buses.
 All routes are operated by private bus companies, who have been issued licences to serve specific routes.

 The main bus hubs in Croatia are Zagreb, Rijeka, Zadar, Split and Dubrovnik, from those cities you can reach most other cities in Croatia.

 From Croatia there are all year around connections, to Germany, Austria, Italy, Bosnia, Montenegro, Serbia, Slovenia, Hungary, France, Netherlands, Belgium, Denmark and even Sweden.

 During the summer season, especially in July and August, there is a large number of additional summer holiday bus routes to the Adriatic coast, from almost any country in Europe.

 From countries like Germany, Italy, Austria, Netherlands, Sweden, Denmark and the UK, there is a wide range of coach holidays to cities along the Adriatic coast.

 Meanwhile the bus fleet in Croatia is quite new.
 Most long distance buses are equipped with comfortable seating and air-conditioners.
 The newest and most modern buses usually serve the most popular routes like e.g. Zagreb to Rijeka or Split.

 Not all drivers speak English or other foreign languages, which can lead to misunderstanding in certain cases, but generally it is not a problem related to travelling.
 Majority of the drivers are friendly and willing to help e.g. if you are not sure where to get off the bus.

 Compared to other means of transport bus is fairly cheap, price on the most competitive routes are about 50-60 lipa (7-9 cent) per Km. on less competitive routes price is about 80 lipa to 1 Kuna (11-14 cent) per Km.